-Clot-busting drugs improve diabetic stroke patients' prospects, study revealsNovember 16th, 2011 in Medications /
+Clot-busting drugs improve diabetic stroke patients' prospects, study revealsNovember 16, 2011 in Medicine & Health / Medications

 (Medical Xpress) -- Clot-busting drugs given to patients who have diabetes and previously suffered a stroke aid their recovery from a second stroke a new study has revealed.